minosg/picrypt/README.md

 9. Note that APP_ID and HWD_SRC are not currently used and can be ommited.
 10. Everything but the PI_VER, SALT and FAKE_SERIAL should be defined as strings.
+11. INPT_TOKEN is a command line anti-bruteforce autentication.Any input
+arguments that do not contain the correct token will be ignored

 Finally compile and install.